Raising the Home Flock

 Housing for your poultry need not be expensive, but it’s important to provide protection from moisture, drafts and extreme weather.
 It also must give the birds protection from other animals.
 Housing must have proper ventilation so that the birds get sufficient fresh air but without drafts.
 Plans for coops can be found in books that we carry at Western Farm Center or on the Internet.

 An adequate number of nests with clean, dry bedding are important for laying hens.
 Nests should be at least 1 foot by 1 foot for individual nests.
-There should be 1 foot of nest for every 4 birds if using community nests.
-Community nests can be any size.
+There should be 1 foot of nest for every 4 birds if using community nests. lions s Community nests can be any size.
 Clean, dry shavings or straw can be used for bedding.
 It should be changed often so eggs stay clean.

 Life cycles in nature are regulated by light.
 Changing day lengths determine when wild birds migrate, lay eggs and molt.
 Domestic birds respond in much the same way.
 A planned lighting program can be beneficial depending on your expectations.
 Continuous light maximizes growth for meat birds but can be harmful to egg production.
 Too much light, too soon can cause birds to lay before they are ready resulting in higher than normal death rates.
 Growing pullets and laying hens should not have 24 hour light.
 Pullets can be left on natural light until they are ready to lay, In a heavy production environment they should receive 15-17 hours of light to maintain year round laying.
 This does have the effect of shortening the chickens overall length of productive laying though (2 years of nonstop laying under artificial timed light or 3-4 years of normal laying under natural light is about the norm)

 Feeding Layer Hens